g4eml/Langstone-V3/README.md

 # Langstone-V3
+This is still a work in progress.
+It may not yet work correctly.

 Langstone SDR.
-V3 is compatible with Raspberry Pi 5
+V3 will be compatible with Raspberry Pi 5